erikadudki/Benchmark-Models/README.md

 We provide descriptions about using the benchmark models in the Wiki (https://github.com/Benchmarking-Initiative/Benchmark-Models/wiki) in this github repository.

 Contributions to the collection are very welcome.
 For this, please fork the repository, add your model and test your files with the provided functions, and start a pull request.
 We will then check your model and merge it into the collection.
-We are continuously working on the extension of the collection.
+We are continuously working on the extension of the collection